mspass-team/mspass/docs/source/user_manual/handling_errors.rst

 know that stderr logging is problematic because the critical errors can be hard to find in the debris.
 A common solution used for single threading was to use a log file that could be searched post mortem to find problems.
-In a multithreaded situation that solution can work, but requires specialized io libraries to avoid write collisions if two threads try to write the to same file.
-An example that may be familiar to many seismologists of that approach is the elog library used in `Antelope<https://brtt.com>`__.
+In a multi-threaded situation that solution can work, but requires specialized io libraries to avoid write collisions if two threads try to write the to same file.
+An example that may be familiar to many seismologists of that approach is the elog library used in `Antelope <https://brtt.com>`__.
 That approach can work for a shared memory system but is more problematic in a large cluster of distributed machines or (worse) a cloud system.
 In a distributed system a centralized error logger would need to maintain a connection to every running process, which